olserra/xMem/README.md

 # xmem.xyz - Memory Management for LLMs

 Welcome to xmem.xyz!
-This is a simple, open-source tool designed to help you manage context and memory for large language models (LLMs).
-It allows you to store and persist multiple memory entries, tagged with relevant labels, which can then be copied and used as context for new conversations.
+This is a simple, open-source tool designed to help you manage context and _data for large language models (LLMs).
+It allows you to store and persist multiple _data entries, tagged with relevant labels, which can then be copied and used as context for new conversations.
 This is perfect for improving LLM interactions by reducing hallucinations and increasing performance.

 ## How it Works

 The core functionality is simple yet powerful:
 - **Create Memory Entries**: Add your thoughts, experiences, or facts to the system.
 Each entry can be tagged with up to 3 relevant tags (e.g., Technology, Skills, Learning).
-- **Persist the Memories**: Each entry is saved so that you can retain context for future interactions.
+- **Persist the Data**: Each entry is saved so that you can retain context for future interactions.
-- **Copy Your Data**: With one click, you can copy all of your saved memories into your clipboard in JSON format.
+- **Copy Your Data**: With one click, you can copy all of your saved data into your clipboard in JSON format.
 This can then be used as input to any LLM for context.

 ## Key Features

-- **Add Memories**: Enter your thoughts and tag them with categories such as Technology, Learning, or Hobbies.
+- **Add Data**: Enter your thoughts and tag them with categories such as Technology, Learning, or Hobbies.
-- **Memory Persistence**: Store your memories across sessions to carry context for ongoing conversations.
+- **Memory Persistence**: Store your data across sessions to carry context for ongoing conversations.
-- **Copy All Data**: Copy your entire set of memories into a JSON format and use it to inject context into new LLM conversations.
+- **Copy All Data**: Copy your entire set of data into a JSON format and use it to inject context into new LLM conversations.
-- **Filter Memories**: Filter stored memories by text or tags to quickly find the context you need.
+- **Filter Data**: Filter stored data by text or tags to quickly find the context you need.

 ## Use Cases and Practical Examples